 Any kid who spent time playing video games growing up has dreamed of a gaming career to pay the bills.
 Usually, that idea goes out the window as you get older, but suddenly there are more ways than ever to carve out a career in video games.

-What once may have seemed like a waste of time can be turned into a unique way to make a living today.
-Some eSports athletes, streamers, and cosplayers make six- or seven-figure salaries, but of course not everyone who builds a career in gaming is that profitable.
+What once may have seemed like a waste of time can be a unique way to make a living today.
+Some eSports athletes, streamers, and cosplayers make six- or seven-figure salaries.
+Of course, not everyone who builds a career in gaming is that profitable.
 Branching out into a developing field is a risk under any circumstance, but there are some ways to improve your odds of making it in gaming.

 If you’re serious about gaming but not sure how to make it anything more than a hobby, here are some steps you can take to build out your new career path.